COVID-19 Policy and Protocol for Fall Camp

 We are committed to making this event safe and connecting.
-Out of care for the most vulnerable people in our networks, all attendees of Spring Camp must be vaccinated with a booster, and we require testing before (and possibly during) camp as well.
+Out of care for the most vulnerable people in our networks, all attendees of Fall Camp must be vaccinated with a booster, and we require testing before and during camp as well.
 [Scroll down for more background on our policy choices.]

 To those community members whose needs are not met by this protocol, please know that we love you, miss you, and look forward to the day when we can all gather together.
 We are working to develop a metric for when we will consider it safe to connect without precautions.